canonical/pebble/docs/tutorial/getting-started.md

 When stopping a service, Pebble sends SIGTERM to the service's process group, and waits up to 5 seconds.
 If the command hasn't exited within that time window, Pebble sends SIGKILL to the service's process group and waits up to 5 more seconds.
 If the command exits within that 10-second time window, the stop is considered successful, otherwise `pebble stop` will exit with an error, regardless of the `on-failure` value.

----

-## Updating and Restarting Services
+## Updating and restarting services

 When you update service configuration (by adding a layer), the services changed won't be automatically restarted.
 To restart them and bring the service state in sync with the new configuration, use `pebble replan`.